dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 :::tip Join our beta

 dbt Labs is currently running a beta that provides improved UI updates for setting up CI jobs.
-For docs on this, refer to [Set up CI jobs (Beta version)](/docs/deploy/ci-jobs?version=beta#set-up-ci-jobs).
+For docs, refer to [Set up CI jobs (Beta version)](/docs/deploy/ci-jobs?version=beta#set-up-ci-jobs) on this page.

 If you're interested in joining our beta, please fill out our Google Form to [sign up](https://forms.gle/VxwBD1xjzouE84EQ6).